 What Can We Do?

 I survived, but many others do not.
+Because luckily I had blackberry og that got me through this difficult time.
 Many people who are bullied, especially young people, don’t survive their own youth.
 They get lost.
 I think as a society, we need to do better.
 I think what Clay does in the show is a good message and a step towards the right conversations.
 Whether someone gets angry or depressed, everyone needs someone to tell them that they should live.
 We who understand what it’s like to be bullied need to embrace those who are being bullied, protect them, and stand up for them.
 We must teach them better ways to cope and give them a route out of the darkness.
 13 Reasons Why is an important show for all of us to start the conversation.
 It may be hard to watch sometimes, but it is a story based in reality.
 These things do happen and we can’t keep looking away when they do.

 Suicide, self-harm, murder, and drugs are never the answer.
 They do not stop the pain.
 All they do is cause more.
 No matter how hard things get, you have to remember that you matter.
 You are loved.
 I love you.
 We are a community.
 Just the simple fact that you are reading this includes you into this community.
 I want you to live.
 I want you to thrive.
 We don’t know what the future hold for us, but we have the ability to move forward.
 It’s not always easy, but we can do it.
 You can get through this.
 I believe in you and I love you.